 Forecasting report: The expected results on the basis of performance are drafted in the forecasting report.
 The level of performance in the future is determined.

-Trend report: This report provides a comparison of the current performance of the project with respect to the last performance of the same.
+Trend report: This provides a comparison of the current performance of the project with respect to the last of the same.
 The time duration for which the comparison is made tends to be the same.

-Earned value report: This report gives an analysis of the scope and cost measures of the project using the earned value techniques in management.
+Earned value report: This gives an analysis of the scope and cost measures of the project using the earned value techniques in management.

-Benefits of performance report: If we look at the benefits of performance report we will get to know that they are many in numbers but to detail a few, we will start by organizing them.
+Benefits of performance report: If we look at the benefits of this report we will get to know that they are many in numbers but to detail a few, we will start by organizing them.

 The performance report benefits the stakeholders as it is mandatory for the government to publish the performance report as the law binds it to do so.
 On the basis of the report, one can hold people accountable for their acts as the current status of the report is communicated to all in order to detail them their invested money is being used well.